 2016: Association of Pacific Coast Geographers Distinguished Service Award

 Research and Interests

-My current research involves the study of media geography, particularly developing new theories for the geographic engagement of visual information.
+My current research involves the study of media geography, cartographic design and information display, particularly developing new theories for the geographic engagement of visual information.
 Geography has long been associated with the visual display of cartographic information but as we transition to the digital and virtual forms of geographic data we must form new ways to understand how we consume and produce our geographies.
-In addition, I am working with Dr. Shawna Dark to establish the Center for Geographical Studies as one of the premier repositories of geographic research.
-Our current projects include a comprehensive study and historical survey of California wetlands and the creation of Aether, an online journal for media geography that will highlight non-traditional forms of research, particularly the use of visual media such as video and photography.
+In addition, I am working with QGIS and Civil AutoCAD and how those can be incorporated into the work of our students.
+I also have a long-term project on the factors driving the rates of housing price change in the Southern California.
 I welcome thesis projects and independent studies from any and all students interested in these new and exciting forms of geography.